naveen-u/delta-rs-mt/README.md

       num_rows: usize
     ) -> Result<(Duration,WriteMetrics),DataFusionError>
     ```
-  - **Location**: `crates/benchmarks/src/bin/merge_write.rs`, lines **598–664**
+  - **Location**: `crates/benchmarks/src/bin/merge_write.rs`, lines **598–663**

-  Accessible via the WriteTGroup CLI subcommand (alias of WritePerf), this variant appears just below benchmark_write_tpcds.
   Instead of a fire-and-forget write, it calls .get_precommit().await on the WriteBuilder, measures only the commit phase of the single-table transaction group, and then logs duration/metrics identically to WritePerf.

 - **`async fn benchmark_write_tpcds_mt`**
   - **CLI**: `WriteMultiTable <num_rows>`